 Both the PCC and Chief Constable have a duty to provide efficient and effective policing at an affordable cost.
 Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) provides an annual independent thematic inspection and assessment of the force's performance in terms of its effectiveness, efficiency and legitimacy.
-Assessments were conducted during 2017, and covered the 3 specific areas:
+Assessments were conducted during 2019/20, and covered the 3 specific areas:

-- Effectiveness how effective are the force at keeping people safe and reducing crime - Efficient does the force provide value for money - Legitimacy treating people with fairness and respect.
+- Effectiveness how effective are the force at keeping people safe and reducing crime; - Efficiency does the force provide value for money; - Legitimacy treating people with fairness and respect.

-Full details of the HMICFRS inspection reports for West Mercia can be found at: - www.justiceinspectorates.gov.uk/hmicfrs/peel-assessments/peel-2017/west-mercia/
+The results of the assessments have not yet been published for West Mercia, however full details of the previous HMICFRS inspection reports for West Mercia can be found at:-www.justiceinspectorates.gov.uk/hmicfrs/peel-assessments/peel-2019/west-mercia/